On July 1st, the Joint Commission kicked off its new Advanced Certification in Spine Surgery

 program (ACSS); they are committed to recognizing organizations delivering the highest quality spine care and helping to elevate their services “with the evidence-based proof of clinical quality sought by patients and payors alike.”

 To best support our partners in achieving Advanced Certification, the Force team attended the Joint Commission’s ACSS workshop earlier this month to ensure we stay abreast of best practices and program guidelines.

-As organizations start to plan for Advanced Certification, it’s important to understand the program’s central requirements.
+As organizations start to plan for Advanced Certification, it’s important to understand the joint commission spine certification program’s central requirements.
 To help guide these efforts, we’ve outlined below our key takeaways from the Joint Commission’s workshop.

 Furthermore, as we’ve seen from over 10 years of assisting our partners in applying for and achieving Advanced Orthopedic Certifications, it’s essential to have a validated technology partner that can help satisfy data and reporting requirements, standardize care delivery, and offer expert advice throughout the process.